haarcuba/testix/docs/tutorial/line_monitor_unit_tests/watching_the_subprocess.rst

     E        expected: reader.close()
     E        actual  : poller.poll(10)

-the test wants the infinite loop to finish and close the reader, but the code just goes on.
+The test wants the infinite loop to finish and close the reader, but the code just goes on.

 Let's fix our code: